 Caltrans worker severs arm in gruesome San Diego accident

-Accidents in the workplace can happen even if proper safety procedures are in place.
+can happen even if proper safety procedures are in place.
 Despite even the most careful and observant laborer, equipment can fail or a coworker or employer can overlook certain safety measures, thereby causing catastrophic personal injury to themselves or others.

 A grisly case in Fallbrook, just outside of San Diego, made headlines Thursday as a Caltrans worker’s arm was cut off while clearing an area of wild brush.
 Jason Giessow, an Encinitas resident, was reported to have been working with a large chain saw-type instrument when a nearby cable became loose.
 The cable became entangled in the machinery and whipped into the air until it caught Giessow’s arm, instantly severing it at the shoulder.